Why We Do What We Do

 Clinical Trial Approach

-The STARS Phase 2 clinical trial will begin enrolling participants soon.
+The STARS Phase 2 clinical trial is currently enrolling participants.

 We called on the Angelman syndrome community to help us design and identify the relevant endpoints of the trial.
 The community also helped select the final STARS clinical trial name and logo.
 The STARS logo was designed by Kaline, a proud parent of a child diagnosed with Angelman syndrome.
 The image “reaching for the STARS” is a depiction of her son, and every other person diagnosed with Angelman syndrome, standing with one foot firmly planted while using the “T” to stretch as far as they can to reach the brightest star in the sky.